-The following discussion of risk factors contains "forward-looking statements," as discussed in Item 1.
-"Business".
-These risk factors may be important to understanding any statement in this Annual Report on Form 10-K or elsewhere.
-You should carefully consider the risks and uncertainties described below and the other information in connection with evaluating our business and the forward-looking statements in this report.
+The following discussion of risk factors contains "forward-looking statements," as discussed in "Special Note Regarding Forward-Looking Statements."
+These risk factors are important to understanding this annual report on Form 10-K, our business and our other filings with the Commission.
+You should carefully consider the risks and uncertainties described below and the other information in connection with evaluating our business and the forward-looking statements in this annual report on Form 10-K and our other filings with the Commission.
 These are not the only risks we face.
 Additional risks and uncertainties that we are not aware of or that we currently deem immaterial also may impair our business.
-If any of the following risks actually occur, our business, financial condition and operating results could be materially adversely affected and the trading price of our common stock could decline.
+If any of the following risks actually occur, our business, financial condition and operating results could be materially adversely affected and the trading price of our common stock, preferred stock and debt could decline.

 The following information should be read in conjunction with Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A"), and the consolidated financial statements and related notes in Part II, Item 8.
-Financial Statements and Supplementary Data of this report.
+Financial Statements and Supplementary Data of this annual report on Form 10-K.

 Our business routinely encounters and addresses risks, some of which will cause our future results to be different - sometimes materially different - than we presently anticipate.
-A discussion about important operational risks that our business encounters can be found in the MD&A section and in the business descriptions in Item 1.
-"Business" of this report.
-Below, we describe certain important operational and strategic risks.
+A discussion about important operational risks that our business encounters can be found in the MD&A section and in the business descriptions in Part I, Item 1.
+"Business" of this annual report on Form 10-K. Below, we describe certain important operational and strategic risks.
 Our reactions to material future developments as well as our competitors' reactions to those developments will affect our future results.